Antonio Salamone

-Antonio Salamone (December 12, 1918 in San Giuseppe Jato – May 31, 1998 in São Paulo) was a member of the Sicilian Mafia and a member of the first Sicilian Mafia Commission.
-His nickname was “il furbo” – the shrewd one.
+Antonio Salamone (12 December 1918 in San Giuseppe Jato – 31 May 1998 in São Paulo) was a member of the Sicilian Mafia and a member of the first Sicilian Mafia Commission.
+His nickname was “il furbo” – the cunning one.

 Mafia heritage

-Salamone was born San Giuseppe Jato in the Province of Palermo.
+Salamone was born in San Giuseppe Jato in the Province of Palermo.
 After his first wife died, Salamone married Girolama Greco, a sister of Salvatore Greco "l'ingegnere", a cousin of Salvatore Greco "Ciaschiteddu", the boss of the Ciaculli Mafia family and the first secretary of the Sicilian Mafia Commission.
 His connection with the powerful Greco Mafia clan raised his standing in the Mafia.

-After the Ciaculli massacre in 1963 he moved to São Paulo in Brazil, where he acquired citizenship in 1970.
+After the Ciaculli massacre in 1963, he moved to São Paulo in Brazil, where he acquired citizenship in 1970.
 The illegal lottery operator (bicheiro) Castor de Andrade allegedly helped Salamone to settle in Brazil.
 Castor de Andrade gave him a cover job at Bangu Textiles, which he owned.
 Salamone became a naturalized Brazilian because of de Andrade’s influence.